Kornelch/ChroTeMoVi/UserManual.md

 ![Run test](https://github.com/Kornelch/ChroTeMoVi/blob/master/Media/TestRun.jpg)

-You should see a picture similiar to the one presented below.
+You should see a picture similar to the one presented below.

 ![displayedTest](https://github.com/Kornelch/ChroTeMoVi/blob/master/Media/DisplayedCanvasTest.jpg)